Adult Treatment, Braces, Orthodontics, Uncategorized

 • Replacing them with new bands

-The reason is simple, the longer you keep the elastics on, the more time they have to ensure sufficient pressure on your teeth to move them into the desired alignment.
-This will help ensure your malocclusion (overbite, underbite, open bite, etc.) is corrected.
+The longer you keep the elastics on, the more time they have to ensure sufficient pressure on your teeth to move them into the desired alignment.
+This will help ensure your malocclusion, such as overbite, underbite or open bite, is corrected.

-The less you wear them, the less effect there is, and the longer the treatment might take.
+The less you wear them, the less effective your treatment will be, and the longer it might take.

 Can you wear Elastics with Invisalign?